 Preheat the oven to 475°F. Place a little flour in a shallow dish and keep it next to your dough.

 Cut in the shortening:

-Put the flour in a large bowl.
-Add the shortening and cut it into the flour with a pastry cutter or two forks until the shortening is covered in flour and the size of small peas.
+Put the remaining flour in a large bowl.
+Add the shortening and cut it into the flour with a pastry cutter or two forks until the shortening is the size of small peas and covered in flour.

 Make the dough: